Julian-D-Leal/cicdPipeline/readme.md

 ### CI/CD pipeline

-#Testing a workflow from github actions to do testing, building and deploying when a push is executed.
+#T esting a workflow from github actions to do testing, building and deploying when a push is executed.